walkeralicia/Anorexia_CNV_GWAS/README.md

 ﻿# Genome-wide CNV Association Study

- This Github contains the workflow pipeline to conduct a Genome Wide Copy Number Variant (CNV) association study within the UK Biobank (UKB) using Anorexia Nervosa (AN) and Body Mass Index (BMI) as the outcomes.
-The pipeline also includes scripts to meta-anlyses UKB summary statistics with the Anorexia Nervosa Genetics Initiative (ANGI) study using Stouffer's method.
+ This Github contains the workflow pipeline to conduct a rare Copy Number Variant (CNV) genome-wide association study (rCNV-GWAS) within the UK Biobank (UKB) using Anorexia Nervosa (AN) and Body Mass Index (BMI) as the outcomes.
+The pipeline also meta-analyses UKB summary statistics with the Anorexia Nervosa Genetics Initiative (ANGI) study using Stouffer's method.

  # Citations